Josephszendre/JS-Portfolio/README.md

-# Portfolio - Joseph Szendre
+# Portfolio - Joseph Szendre, BYU, Applied Computation and Mathematics

-These are the most notable algorithms and programs that I've built through February 2017 in the Applied Mathematics and Computation degree at Brigham Young University
+These are the most notable algorithms and programs that I've built my junior year in the ACME program through February 2017.

-The code requires Python 2.7 to be installed with various scientific data science libraries installed.
-A data science package manager like Anaconda would install most of the needed libraries.
-Any others can be installed with pip or conda (if installed).
+The code requires Python 2.7 to be installed with various scientific and numerical libraries installed.
+Although not all necessary packages come standard, Anaconda is recommended; however pip (pip install pckg_name) can also install all or any additional libraries needed.

+All source code files are either .py or .ipynb (only 1), all other files .pyc, .npz, .png are data files.

 The specifications for these labs can be found at acme.byu.edu